lucklypriyansh/software-developer-coding-challenge/README.md

 3 Admin flow for starting/stopping of auction
 4 Add Swagger documentation
 5 Add code documentation
+6 Make auction time based (already time field is there) 7 Unit test case helpers need to be refined to make data loading for test case should be in generic way
 ```

 #  Steps to place bid